iliana-marquez/diana-vizvary/README.md

 - As a musician, I want to book coaching sessions so I can improve my skills.

-- As a collabotaror, I want to know Diana's cultural iniciatives and be capable to inquire about future collabolations.
+- As a collaborator, I want to know Diana's cultural initiatives and be capable to inquire about future collabolations.

 - As a visitor, I want to contact Diana directly, so that I can inquire about her services or events.